bitFez/PythonBeginnersWorkbook/manuscript/05_John Motson style lines of commentary.md

 For a single line of commenting you simply add a hash (#) in front of the line that is a comment.
 For comments that will be written over several lines, you can add 3 quotation marks before and after your comments.
 This can be either single or double quotation marks (`'''` or `"""`)

-Type the following code into Python and see what happens when you try to run it:
+Type the following code into Python and see what happens when you try to run it[^2]:

 ```python
 # This line of text is ignored.
 The next line prints some text